Artist of the Month

 Kameron Knott, Collegiate Pursuits Program Director

-Gregory McKnight – Technical Programs Director
+Gregory McKnight – Program Director, Studios

 Tammara Wright – Assistant Technical Director